blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 ---

-This is the second in a series of articles that walk-through setting up and maintaining a kit sufficient to run a tech business on top of.
+This is the second in a series of articles that walk-through setting up and maintaining a kit sufficient to run a tech business on..
 Please make yourself familiar with the
 [first article](../22/wrangling_servers_introduction_and_preliminaries.html), in
 which a base image box was setup and a puppet central master box was derived from the base.